-First of all: You can use MN as a tourist and I recommend you do so!
+First of all: You can use MN as a tourist, and I recommend you do so, just to show that you understand money!
 Cubans use CUC all the time.
 You can exchange your CUC for MN in all Cadecas.

-Secondly: The convertible Currency is only Convertible in Cuba.
-Take it home and it is worthless… Like Monopoly money is only money within the game.
-So it is only convertible in it’s name.
+Secondly: The Convertible Currency is only Convertible in Cuba.
+Take it home, and it is worthless.
+Like Monopoly money is only money within the game.
+So it is only convertible in name.